Skip to content

 "The staging area is composed of file(s) that Git should track the history of (but no history has been saved at that point)" --https://bioinformatics.ccr.cancer.gov/docs/btep-coding-club/CC2024/version_control_git_cli/version_control_git_cli/.

-After the commit, users will see a message indicating the number of file that were changed.
+After the commit, users will see a message indicating the number of files in which history was saved and preserved.
 Close this window when ready to review change.

-In the review changes window, users can see the history, commit message, date and time of commit, as well as author who made the commit.
+Click on "History" in the Git pane to pull up the review changes window where users can see the history, commit message, date and time of commit, as well as author who made the commit.
 The number labeled "SHA" is the commit ID.
-Note that in the subject column, there is word "HEAD", which refers to "the most recent commit to the current checkout branch" (source: https://www.geeksforgeeks.org/git-head/)
+Note that in the subject column, there is a word "HEAD", which refers to "the most recent commit to the current checkout branch" (source: https://www.geeksforgeeks.org/git-head/)

 Tracking History